 All students are responsible for checking their UTHSCSA Livemail account regularly (i.e., daily or several times every week) to obtain Official University Communication regarding their courses, program and student status.

-Following the faculty clinical orientation on Tuesday or Wednesday, students will start clinical skills lab rotating through the various stations learning and practicing the following clinical skills:
+During week 1, students will start clinical skills lab rotating through the various stations learning and practicing the following clinical skills:

 FACULTY CONTACT INFORMATION